 What is patient self-scheduling in the healthcare industry?

-A patient self-scheduling platform allows patients to schedule their own healthcare appointments online, without calling their provider or communicating with an agent.
+A patient self-scheduling platform empowers patients to schedule their own healthcare appointments online, without calling their provider or communicating with an agent.

 Healthcare scheduling is notoriously difficult and complex.
 Every provider has their own scheduling requirements: time frames, insurance, patient type, and more.
 And there are countless appointment types: surgery, speciality, sequential, and more.
 All these come with their own set of protocols and preferences.